 Corporations in this category tend to focus on such activities as offshore and deep offshore drilling, onshore drilling, refining, and equipment manufacturing.

-Haliburton Compnay (NYSE: HAL)- Founded nearly a century ago, this Texas based company is a member of the S&P 500.
-The company operates through two segments: Completion and Production, and the Drilling and Evaluation Segment.
+Founded nearly a century ago, this Texas-based company is a member of the S&P 500.
+The company operates through two segments: Completion and Production, and the Drilling and Evaluation segment.

-The Completion and Production delivers cementing stimulation, intervention, pressure control, specialty chemicals, artificial lift and completion services.
+The Completion and Production segment delivers cementing stimulation, intervention, pressure control, specialty chemicals, artificial lift, and completion services.

-The Drilling and Evaluation segment provides field and reservoir modeling, drilling, evaluation and welbore placement solutions.
+The Drilling and Evaluation segment provides field and reservoir modeling, drilling, evaluation, and wellbore placement solutions.

 From 2013 to 2017, the company averaged annual sales of $24.4B.
 It rewards investors with an annual dividend of $0.72 per share.
 Haliburton trades 9M shares on average, daily.